What is a Sponsor in New York Real Estate?

 As previously mentioned, buyers sometimes pay a premium for sponsor units—a kind of quid-pro-quo for the ability to circumvent traditional board vetting and scrutiny.

-This will increase closing costs.
+Sponsors may pass certain closing costs, like transfer taxes, on to buyers, especially in new construction or a high-demand market.
+Transfer taxes are usually paid by the seller in resales, but sponsor sales often make this the buyer’s responsibility.
+This will add to the closing costs, so it’s important to confirm this upfront.
 (The transfer tax is the tax paid to transfer the title—and ownership—of a home from the seller to buyer.
 Traditionally it’s the seller who has to pay the transfer tax.)

 Sponsors can potentially have an inordinate impact on a building, pre-sale and post.

-However, at the end of the day, when a buyer purchases a home, he or she becomes part of the building’s larger owner fold and must comply with the buildings by-laws and rules.
+However, at the end of the day, when a buyer purchases a home, he or she becomes part of the building’s larger owner fold and must comply with the by-laws and rules of the building.

 Ways a Sponsor Can Negatively Affect a Co-op or Condo

-Even if you're not purchasing a sponsor unit, a sponsor's presence in a building can impact the value and in some cases, you're ability to even finance your purchase.
+Even if you're not purchasing a sponsor unit, a sponsor's presence in a building can impact the value, and in some cases, you're able even to finance your purchase.

 Board Control